 Intervene Too Frequently

 It is essential to let your cats go at their own pace.
 The sooner the negotiations are completed, the sooner calm will return.
-Any interference from you could delay the process.
-Only respond to heavy fights, injuries, or if one of the cats shows persistent signs of anxiety.
+Excessive interference from you could delay the process.
+Make sure you keep an eye on their behavior and prevent heavy fights, injuries, or if one of the cats shows persistent signs of anxiety.
 If this happens, isolate your cats and contact your veterinarian or feline behaviorist for help.